OpenNingia/vscode-clearcase/README.md

 A valid ClearCase installation within the system's PATH.

 ## Release Notes

+### 1.4.0
+* Proposing Checkout when saving a file under version control

 ### 1.3.0
 * Proposing Checkout when saving a file under version control